Doctor insights on:

 Get vaccinated: Vaccines are available that help boost resistance to meningocal meningitis.It covers 4 strains of the germ and may provide some cross resistance for others.
 It has been in regular use amoung teens & college age kids for some time.If u are directly exposed to a case, several days of abx are given to supress it before it starts.
 Effective handwashing and other hygenic practices round out your options. ...Read more

 - How often should you get a tdap vaccine?

-- How often should you get a tetanus shot?
+- How often should you have a cbc done?

-- How often should you get a tb shot?
+- How often should you eat a day?